philgyford/django-ditto/README.rst

 - changes made to bookmarks in your Django admin will not be copied back to Pinboard, and changes might be overridden when you next fetch bookmarks.

+Twitter: Add Account, with API credentials.
+Then use update_accounts management command before calling any other commands.
+This fetches the user data for each account.

 Other things
 ************